| With an

 were single.
 But who can name the three current governors

 who are unmarried?
+That's right.

 Only three of the 50 current governors are not married.
+Those who

 live in Arizona might be aware that Governor Janet Napolitano